addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

 This will now also pass without any issues.
-Remember that jasmine-jquery also supports loading external fixtures into your specs easily using its build in ```loadFixtures()``` and ```readFixtures()``` methods.
-For more information, consider reading the official jasmine-jquery [docs](https://github.com/velesin/jasmine-jquery).
+Remember that jasmine-jquery also supports loading external fixtures into your specs easily using its built in ```loadFixtures()``` and ```readFixtures()``` methods.
+For more information, see the official jasmine-jquery [docs](https://github.com/velesin/jasmine-jquery).

 ## Conclusions

-We have now covered how to write Jasmine tests for models, views and collections with Backbone.js.
-Whilst testing routing can at times be desirable, some developers feel it can be more optimal to leave this to third-party tools such as Selenium, so do keep this in mind.
+We have now covered how to write Jasmine tests for Backbone.js models, collections, and views.
+While testing routing can at times be desirable, some developers feel it can be more optimal to leave this to third-party tools such as Selenium, so do keep this in mind.

 James Newbery was kind enough to help me with writing the Views section above and his articles on [Testing Backbone Apps With SinonJS](http://tinnedfruit.com/2011/04/26/testing-backbone-apps-with-jasmine-sinon-3.html) were of great inspiration (you'll actually find some Handlebars examples of the view specs in part 3 of his article).
 If you would like to learn more about writing spies and mocks for Backbone using [SinonJS](http://sinonjs.org) as well as how to test Backbone routers, do consider reading his series.

 ## Exercise

-As an exercise, I recommend now trying the Jasmine Koans in `practicals\jasmine-joans` and trying to fix some of the purposefully failing tests it has to offer.
-This is an excellent way of not just learning how Jasmine specs and suites work, but working through the examples (without peeking back) will also put your Backbone skills to test too.
+As an exercise, I recommend now trying the Jasmine Koans in `practicals\jasmine-koans` and trying to fix some of the purposefully failing tests it has to offer.
+This is an excellent way of not just learning how Jasmine specs and suites work, but working through the examples (without peeking back) will also put your Backbone skills to the test too.

 ## Further reading